cathycathym/mpss/README.md

 | Best(Base, Prog) | 70.9 | 12/20 |
 | **Synth** | **79.9** | **14/20** |

-## Notes
+## ⭐Notes

-- The study uses GPT-5.6 through Codex with medium reasoning.
+- All candidate and synthesis generations use GPT-5.6 with medium reasoning.
-- All final submissions use the QOJ C++14 environment.
+- Model outputs are evaluated independently by QOJ using the official hidden test cases under a fixed C++14 environment.
+- No QOJ scores, execution results, hidden test outcomes, or correctness labels are provided to GPT-5.6 during generation or synthesis.
-- Generated programs are preserved without manual repair based on judge outcomes.
+- Generated programs are preserved without manual repair or result-based regeneration.
 - The initial local condition names A, C, R, and D correspond to Base, Prog, Repeat, and Synth in the paper and repository.